 The peer reviewing process is on voluntarily basis, and for reviewer is not provided financial support.

-The choice of reviewers is at the Section Editors' and Editorial board discretion.
+The choice of reviewers is at the Section Editors' and Editorial Board discretion.
 The reviewers must be knowledgeable about the subject area of the manuscript; they must not be from the authors' own institution and they should not have recent joint publications with any of the authors.

-In the main review phase, the Section Editors sends submitted papers to one experts in the field.
+In the main review phase, the Section Editors sends submitted papers to two experts in the field.
 The reviewers’ evaluation form contains a checklist in order to help referees cover all aspects that can decide the fate of a submission.
 In the final section of the evaluation form, the reviewers must include observations and suggestions aimed at improving the submitted manuscript; these are sent to authors, without the names of the reviewers.